 - Practice the “catch breath” technique.
 When singing, as soon as you end a note, stop your breath.
 Inhale if needed, just don’t keep breathing once the note is done.
 You want to learn to conserve air when you sing.

 - Additional exercises.
 You’ll find a few more breathing exercises on the BBC website.

 Just like any muscle, your vocal cords need to be warmed up before use, in order to prevent injury.
-Doing warm-up exercises prior to singing will also help you sound your best.
-You want to do the following warm up exercises every time you are going to be singing.
+Doing warm-up exercises is my number one advice for anyone learning how to sing better.
+A good warm-up routine will help you sound your best, so you want to do the following warm up exercises every time you are going to be singing.

 - Drink warm liquids.
 Ice-cold liquid will constrict your throat, so you want to avoid any cold drinks prior to singing.
 Room-temperature water or warm tea are great ways to warm up your vocal cords.

 - Lubricate your vocal cords.
 I’ve often seen advice that says to add some honey to your tea to help lubricate your vocal cords (some people also recommend a shot of olive oil).
 The truth is, you would have to inhale the liquid for it to make contact with your actual vocal cords.
 If you like honeyed tea (or olive oil, I suppose), by all means drink it.
 But it won’t do anything for your voice that plain (warm) water won’t also do.